PlayeRom/flightgear-addon-logbook/nasal/VersionCheck/README.md

 ## Version notation for git tags

 The git tag assigned to releases should be the same as the add-on version.
-However, tag versions may be additionally marked with the prefix `v.` or `v`, for example: `v.1.2.5` or `v1.2.5`.
+However, git tag versions may be additionally marked with the prefix `v.` or `v`.
+For example if your version of add-on is `1.2.5`, you can name the git tag as `v.1.2.5` or `v1.2.5`.

 ## Class diagram